 Kelsey Theater and Haugen Theater are located in the Theater Building on the St. Olaf campus.
 Entrance to the Haugen Theater is on the NW side of the building.
 The Kelsey Theater entrance is located at the front of the building.
 Find us on campus maps.

 The Theater Building provides exceptional facilities for the varied work of the department.
-Two public performance spaces are located in the Theater complex.
-The Kelsey Theater is a 348 seat proscenium theater and the Haugen Theater is a 100 seat flexible space theater.
+Two public performance spaces are located in the theater complex.
+The Kelsey Theater is a 320-seat proscenium theater and the Haugen Theater is a 100-seat flexible-space theater.
 These theaters and the adjacent technical support areas are fully equipped to offer students the opportunity to experience the art of theater in one of the finest facilities in the upper Midwest.

-Named for Elizabeth Walsingham Kelsey.
+The Kelsey Theater is named for Elizabeth Walsingham Kelsey.

-Named in honor of St. Olaf Professor Ralph A. Haugen.
+The Ralph Haugen Theater is named in honor of St. Olaf Professor Ralph H. Haugen.